-If we were able to observe talent, a market theory would predict a clear correlation with pay.
-Consistent with this logic, Tosi et al. (1996) find that charisma-a form of talent-is related to pay and firm performance.
-Because most facets of talent are not observable directly, however, scholarly attention has focussed on firm size instead.
-Gabaix and Landier (2008) construct a matching model of the supply and demand for top executives and suggest (with supporting data) that a firm's market value and the market value of other firms in its industry explain the bulk of executive compensation.
+observable directly, however, scholarly attention has focussed on firm size instead.
+Gabaix & Landier (2008) construct a matching model of the supply and demand for top executives and suggest (with supporting data) that a firms market value and the market value of other firms in its industry explain the bulk of executive compensation.
 Holmstrom (2005) provides valuable informal comments on the importance of market value and benchmarking that support the Gabaix-Landier theory.
-It is also supported by the meta-analysis of Tosi et al. (2000), who find that 40% of the variance in CEO pay in the United States can be explained by company size, compared to only 5% by performance.
-Kaplan and Rauh (2010) conclude that the recent rise in the incomes of the highestearning Americans-with special attention to executives-represents returns to superstars and the impact of increases in firm size that make their talent more productive, (although they also cite technological change).
+It is also supported by the meta-analysis of Tosi, Werner, Katz & Gomez-Mejia (2000), who find that 40% of the variance in CEO pay in the United States can be explained by company size, compared to only 5% by performance.
+Kaplan & Rauh (2010) conclude that the recent rise in the incomes of the highest-earning Americans-with special attention to executives- represents returns to superstars and the impact of increases in firm size that make their talent more productive, (although they also cite technological change).
 Because we have only one year of data, we focus on firm size.

 (2) Incentive theories proceed from agency theory to focus on the way firms structure compensation contracts to induce their managers to work hard and make appropriate decisions.
 These theories predict that managerial pay will increase with company performance.
 Because bigger agency problems require higher-powered incentives, they also predict that managerial pay will correlate with the risks that executives personally bear.
-Since Jensen and Meckling (1976) and Fama and Jensen (1983) there has been a tremendous outpouring of work, both theoretical and empirical, on the incentive effects of executive contracts, looking both at how executive pay and wealth vary with performance and how performance varies with executive incentives.
-Jensen and Murphy's

-(1990) much-cited study showed that a dollar value of increase in a company's value seemed to have too tiny an effect on executive wealth to be important.
-Since 1990, however, companies in the United States increasingly use stock options, and Conyon et al. (2006) find that the exceptional American use of incentive pay (with its need for a higher expected value of pay to compensate for risk) can explain why executive pay is lower in the United Kingdom.
+Since Jensen & Meckling (1976) and Fama & Jensen (1983) there has been a tremendous outpouring of work, both theoretical and empirical, on the incentive effects of executive contracts, looking both at how executive pay and wealth vary with performance and how performance varies with executive incentives.
+Jensen & Murphys (1990) much-cited study showed that a dollar value of increase in a company value seemed to have too tiny an effect on executive wealth to be important.
+Since 1990, however, companies in the United States increasingly use stock options, and Conyon, Core & Guay (2006) find that the exceptional American use of incentive pay (with its need for a higher expected value of pay to compensate for risk) can explain why executive pay is lower in the United Kingdom.

 In recent work scholars have focussed on the way firms vary in how they relate pay to performance.
 In effect, they make the compensation structure endogenous.
-Coles et al. (2007) and Edmans et al. (2007) build structural models with a multiplicative production function in which effort and firm size are complements.
-Coles, Lemmon, and Meschke use this and CEO risk aversion to explain why Tobin's q (which measures a firm's opportunities as well as a manager's ability to create value from investment) is higher with moderate levels of the CEOs ownership of the firm than for low or high levels.
-Edmans et al. combine the multiplicative form with the talent-matching model of Gabaix and Landier (2008) to show that the dollar/dollar sensitivity of pay to performance found to be so small by Jensen and Murphy (1990) should indeed decline with firm size, but that the dollar/percentage-change sensitivity (scaled by the level of pay) would be invariant to firm size and would deter a plausible amount of shirking.
+Coles, Lemmon & Meschke (2007) and Edmans, Gabaix & Landier (2007) build structural models with a multiplicative production function in which effort and firm size are complements.
+Coles, Lemmon & Meschke use this and CEO risk aversion to explain why Tobins q (which measures a firms opportunities as well as a managers ability to create value from investment) is higher with moderate levels of the CEOs ownership of the firm than for low or high levels.
+Edmans, Gabaix & Landier combine the multiplicative form with the talent-matching model of Gabaix & Landier (2008) to show that the dollar/dollar sensitivity of pay to performance found to be so small by Jensen & Murphy (1990) should indeed decline with firm size, but that the dollar/percentage-change sensitivity (scaled by the level of pay) would be invariant to firm size and would deter a plausible amount of shirking.